facebookresearch/jepa-wms/README.md

 To download pretrained encoders, follow the instructions from their respective repositories:

 - **DINOv3**: Follow instructions at [dinov3](https://github.com/facebookresearch/dinov3) to download DINOv3 checkpoints.
 To reproduce our paper, you only need to download the [ViT-S/16 distilled](https://ai.meta.com/resources/models-and-libraries/dinov3-downloads/).
+You will receive an e-mail with downloading urls.
 Place the downloaded checkpoint(s) in `$PRETRAINED_CKPT_ROOT/dinov3/`.
-You will receive an e-mail with downloading urls.
-You should also `git clone git@github.com:facebookresearch/dinov3.git` inside `JEPA_WM_HOME`
+You should also `git clone git@github.com:facebookresearch/dinov3.git` inside `JEPA_WM_HOME`.
+Optional: If you want to use the ViT-L/16 encoder, you should replace the hashkey `pretrain_lvd1689m-<your-hashkey>.pth` with yours in `app/plan_common/models/dino.py`

 - **V-JEPA**: Follow instructions at [vjepa](https://github.com/facebookresearch/jepa) to download V-JEPA v1 checkpoints.
 You only need the [ViT-L/16](https://dl.fbaipublicfiles.com/jepa/vitl16/vitl16.pth.tar) to reproduce our paper.
 Place the downloaded checkpoints in `$PRETRAINED_CKPT_ROOT/vjepa1_opensource/`.